 The genetic entity is geared towards survival.
 Cells and bodies are reluctant to let go of life and when death occurs, the body may attempt to stay alive even though the spirit is leaving the body.
 This is not an indication that your pet was not “ready” or anything of the sort.

 Other reactions that can be seen are little twitches of the muscles or skin.
 These can sometimes last for several minutes after the pet has passed away.
 They are normal nerve reactions but do not always occur either.
 They are very subtle and not always observed.
+When observed, they are most often seen around the lower part of the shoulder or around the muzzle, but they can be seen anywhere on the body.

 The normal relaxed position of the eyes after a pet (or a person) has passed away is open.
 Eyes will likely remain open.
 Rarely they close and sometimes they are in a sort of a neutral position, neither open or closed.
 Pet owners often ask me to close their pet’s eyes.
 Unfortunately, even if we close the eyes, they will inevitably re-open unless a little drop of surgical glue is put under the eyelids.
 Some people find it particularly unsettling to see their pet’s eyes open and prefer that I use that little drop of surgical glue.
 If this is the case for you, please do let me know.